Frequently Asked Questions and Terminology

 - How can I declare a minor?

-- Which majors have the seven course breadth requirements?
+- Which majors have the seven-course breadth requirements?

 To declare or switch majors, you must meet with the major advisor whose major you wish to declare.
 Bring the change of college or major petition form to the meeting so that the advisor can help you plan your schedule.

 To add another major from one of Berkeley’s other colleges, use the simultaneous degree petition.
 Meet with your current major advisor and the advisor whose major you wish to add.
 After obtaining their signatures, submit the form to 260 Mulford.
-After CNR reviews the petition, it will be forwarded to your new college for final approval.
+After Rausser reviews the petition, it will be forwarded to your new college for final approval.
 It is important to remember that adding a simultaneous degree will make you subject to the rules for both of your colleges.

 The key is meeting with your major advisor early to work out a plan that fits your goals.
 Many students pursue double majors, minors, or study abroad, and graduate on time, but it is crucial to begin planning as early as possible.

 Begin by speaking with the specific advisor for the minor program you are interested in.
 Minor requirements differ by program, so make sure you are informed about the course requirements for the program that interests you.
 You must declare your minor by the semester prior to graduation.
 Minor completion forms must be signed by your major advisor and returned to your minor advisor.

 - How many classes should I take during my first semester?